Instead of (or as well as) including binary APKs from external sources in a repository, you can build them directly from the source code.

 Another option for using

-fdroid build is to use a metadata file that is
+fdroid build is to use a metadata file that

-root of your source repo.
+be in the root of your source repo.

 Once you have that setup, you can build the most recent version of the app using the whole F-Droid stack by running: